EIS-Bonn/Squerall/evaluation/README.md

 we also immited three queries that have unsupported syntax: DESCRIBE (Q9), UNION (Q11), and CONSTRUCT (Q12).

 Full list of queries is available in this repo along this readme.

+## Docker
+Docker image will be provided soon, to pull, use and evaluate Sparkall.